wezm/desktop.institute/content/_index.md

 natural metaphor for the desktop never quite work right.

-Using a non-mainstream desktop environment opens up a wide variety of customisation but this this brings with it the responsibility of building the rest of the environment yourself.
+Using a non-mainstream desktop environment opens up a wide variety of customisation but this brings with it the responsibility of building the rest of the environment yourself.
 Some revel in this, while others, like myself would like something that combines the just works nature of a full desktop environment with the control of a window manager environment.